kachick/dotfiles/README.md

 ## Lima

-1. Setup [Lima](https://github.com/lima-vm/lima) with `task lima-guest-ubuntu`.
-It will provision the Ubuntu guest with Nix and home-manager.
+1. Setup [Lima](https://github.com/lima-vm/lima) with `task lima-guest-docker`.
+It will provision the Ubuntu guest with Docker, Nix, and home-manager.
-1. You can run containers as `lima nerdctl run --rm hello-world`.
-You can also use podman after above `Podman on Ubuntu` setups
+1. In the guest, you can run containers as `docker run --rm hello-world`.

 ## How to setup secrets